Deep Submodular Peripteral Networks: Additional Experimental Details

 \paragraph{Baseline Loss Functions} To assess the efficacy of our peripteral loss, we consider two popular baselines to learn from pairwise comparisons.
 Note that we only replace our peripteral loss function with the baseline and we do not remove any necessary regularizers such as $\mathcal{L}_{redn}$ and $\mathcal{L}_{aug}$.
 Using the same notations as the main paper, we define the regression loss $\mathcal{L}_{\text{regr}}$ and $\mathcal{L}_{\text{marg}}$ in equations~\ref{eq:regression} and~\ref{eq:margin}.

 Given the dataset $\mathcal{D} = \{(E_i, M_i)\}_{i=1}^N$ of pairs, we have the following empirical risks for regression (Eq.~\ref{eq:regr_risk}) and margin (Eq.~\ref{eq:marg_risk}).

-\paragraph{Hyperparameters} We train every DSPN on 2 NVIDIA-A100 GPUs with a cyclic learning rate scheduler ~\citep{smith2017cyclical}, using Adam optimizer ~\citep{kingma2014adam}.
+\paragraph{Hyperparameters and Sensitivity Analysis} We train every DSPN on 2 NVIDIA-A100 GPUs with a cyclic learning rate scheduler ~\citep{smith2017cyclical}, using Adam optimizer ~\citep{kingma2014adam}.
 To ensure non-negative parameters in DSF, we perform projected gradient descent, where we apply projection on $\rooffuncparms$ to the non-negative orthant after every gradient descent step.

 We list the hyperparameters we use for the peripteral loss in~\cref{table:loss_hyperparameters} and~\cref{table:loss_coefficients}.
 We observed that $\beta$ and $\tau$ are the most salient hyperparameters since they control the curvature and hinge of the loss respectively.
-The benefits of smaller loss curvature have been widely studied from optimization stability in deep learning ~\citep{gilmer2021loss, srinivas2022efficient, foret2021sharpnessaware} and our low value of $\beta$ corroborates with the previous works. $\alpha$ parameter controls the $\tanh$ gate, the smaller the value of alpha the more weightage of our objective function.
-Since we did not encounter corner cases where $\oracled$ is very small, neither $\epsilon$ nor $\alpha$ were found to be salient.
+The benefits of smaller loss curvature have been widely studied from optimization stability in deep learning ~\citep{gilmer2021loss, srinivas2022efficient, foret2021sharpnessaware} and our low value of $\beta$ supports previous work. $\alpha$ parameter controls the $\tanh$ gate, the smaller the value of alpha the more weight is given to the main part of our objective function.
+Since we did not encounter corner cases where $\oracled$ is very small, neither $\epsilon$ nor $\alpha$ were found to be particularly influential.

+We search over $\beta \in \{0.01, 0.1, 0.5\}$ and $\tau \in \{1,5,10\}$ and report the normalized target evaluation for Imagenet100 results in~\Cref{table:sensitivity_beta} and ~\Cref{table:sensitivity_tau}.
+We select which hyperparameter configuration to use based on normalized FL evaluation which is described in ~\Cref{fig:transfer_results}.
+We find that DSPN can work reasonably well even without tuning $\beta$ and $\tau$, but a hyperparameter search should be done for peak performance.
+Regarding the loss coefficients, we fix the $\lambda_1 = 0.25$ and $\lambda_2 = .01$ respectively across all datasets, where the range is chosen such that each loss value is commensurate with the other.
+This way, none of the loss/regularization terms solely drive the optimization.
+For $\lambda_3$ and $\lambda_ 4$ we decided the range to be ${0, 1e-5, 1e-3}$ and ${0, 5e-4, 5e-2}$.
+For Imagnette/Imagewoof/Imagenet-100 we did not see significant changes in performance by including non-zero $\lambda_3$ and $\lambda_4$.
+In fact, even for CIFAR-100 not having these does not imply DSPN will fail to produce good summaries, it only results in a marginal drop.

 \paragraph{Dataset Construction} We compute the passive $(E,M)$ pairs offline to improve computational efficiency.
 For the actively sampled pairs, we generate $(E,M)$ pairs every $K$ epochs where an epoch is defined as a full pass over all of the offline pairs.
 For all the datasets we consider, $K=15$.